Rejoice (The Emotions album): Singles

-With the LP came the single "Don't Ask My Neighbors" which reached No. 7 on the Billboard Hot Soul Singles chart.
+The first single released, “Best of My Love,” reached number one on both the US Billboard Hot 100 and Hot Soul Songs charts.
+"Best of My Love" won a Grammy Award for Best R&B Performance By a Duo or Group with Vocals at the 20th Annual Grammy Awards and an American Music Award for Favorite Soul/R&B Single at the American Music Awards of 1978.
+"Best of My Love" was also certified Platinum in the US by the Recording Industry Association of America.

-The other single released called Best of My Love", reached No. 1 on both the US Billboard Hot 100 and Hot Soul Songs charts.
-"Best of My Love" won a Grammy for Best R&B Performance By a Duo or Group with Vocals, and an American Music Award for Favorite Soul/R&B Single.
-"Best of My Love" has also been certified Platinum in the US by the RIAA.
+The second single "Don't Ask My Neighbors” reached No. 7 on the Billboard Hot Soul Singles chart.